A Guide to the Best 2022 Benefits for Veterans in Arkansas

 • Provide required documentation as determined by the Arkansas Department of Higher Education in order to determine eligibility

-The MDS program will cover the unpaid portion of the cost (if any) of tuition, mandatory fees, room and meal plan (when provided in on-campus facilities) after three months of Dependents Education Assistance (DEA) or Chapter 35 benefits have been deducted from the total costs.
-If there is no positive balance after deduction of DEA benefits, no benefits will be paid.
+The MDS program will cover the unpaid portion of the cost (if any) of tuition, mandatory fees, and room and meal plan (when provided in on-campus facilities) after three months of Dependents Education Assistance (DEA) or Chapter 35 benefits have been deducted from the total costs.
+No benefits will be paid if there is no positive balance after the deduction of DEA benefits.

 Continuing eligibility requirements: